Shopify/polaris/polaris.shopify.com/content/contributing/components.md

       - where:
         question: Where do I contribute?
         answer: Bug fixes are contributed in the <a href="https://github.com/Shopify/polaris">Shopify/polaris</a> GitHub repo.
 Component code can be found in the <code>polaris-react/src</code> directory.
+      - relatedIssues:
+        question: Where should I search for related issues or topics?
+        answer: Search for related issues, pull requests, and discussions in the <a href="https://github.com/Shopify/polaris">Shopify/polaris/issues</a> GitHub repo.
       - what:
         question: What resources will my contribution impact?
         answer: The <code>@shopify/polaris</code> npm package and this documentation site.
       - how:
         question: How can I get started?
-        answer: Submit or assign yourself to an existing <a href="https://github.com/Shopify/polaris/issues/new?assignees=&labels=Feature+request&template=FEATURE_REQUEST.md">feature proposal</a> or <a href="/contributing/shipping-your-contribution">open a pull request</a>.
+        answer: Submit or assign yourself to an existing <a href="https://github.com/Shopify/polaris/issues/new?assignees=&labels=%F0%9F%90%9BBug&template=ISSUE.md">feature proposal</a> or <a href="/contributing/shipping-your-contribution#open-your-first-pr">open a pull request</a>.
   - title: Adding new pattern
     queryParam: adding-a-new-pattern
     rows: